 Modern building codes require staircases to have handrails and to limit stair height and width to defined maximum dimensions.
 Building code violations can be strong evidence of a landlord’s failure to maintain a property.
 However, non-compliant staircases in some older southern California buildings might be exempt from code requirements.
 A personal injury lawyer representing an accident victim will typically look at a building’s age and whether any stairs in the structure were built and installed within the code specifications that were in effect at the time of construction.

-You can improve your opportunity to recover the largest available damages award if you collect as much evidence as soon as is possible after your accident.
+You can improve your opportunity to recover the largest available damages award if you collect as much evidence as possible as soon as is possible after your accident.

 Contact us for a free consultation

-If you have suffered injuries after falling down stairs at a property in southern California, call us for a free consultation with a slip and fall lawyer in Los Angeles about how you can recover damages for your injuries.
+If you have suffered injuries after falling down stairs at a property in southern California, call us for a free consultation with a Los Angeles slip and fall lawyer about how you can recover damages for your injuries.
 Our personal injury attorneys have represented California accident victims for more than twenty years.
 We will fight tirelessly to recover the largest amount of damages that are available to compensate you for your losses and injuries.